Select language

 Intra-day margin

-Additional margin which has to be deposited within a trading day due to a highly volatile market situation or due to a high volume of transactions.
+Additional margin which has to be deposited within a trading day due to a highly volatile market situation or due to high volume of transactions.

 Intraday market